|

 The mid-field and far-field are not suitable for the home recording studio.
 They are expensive and need to be listened to from a distance of about 5 to 10 feet away.
 The best to use are near field monitor speakers.

-The monitors can also be:
+The Monitors can also be:

-Active Passive
+• Active

 With passive monitors you need to have an amplifier to use them.
 The amplifier can color the sound depending on the amplifier you use.
 With active studio monitors the amplifier is built in the monitor.

-So, for the best results you need a:
+So, for the best results you need a: Near-Field Active Monitor

 Return to Home Recording Equipment